100mslive/100ms-docs/common/faq.md

 ### Is there a way to provision development/testing access tokens to avoid touching production data/templates in development and staging deploys?

-We have just released Workspaces, which will let you create different environment and add team members to the same 100ms account!
+We have just released Workspaces, which will let you create different environment and add team members to the same 100ms account.
 Know more about it [here](https://www.100ms.live/blog/launching-teams-workspaces).

-### Is there any sandbox mode available for dev environments?
+### Is there any sandbox mode available for Development environments?

 Yes, this is possible with Teams & workspaces on 100ms dashboard, You can create multiple workspaces and members to manage each workspace based on your requirements.
 For example, you can create workspaces for development and production so that experimentation during development does not affect production.
 For more information, please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) and also check your [100ms dashboard](https://dashboard.100ms.live/) to see how this works.